Bilbao: Public transport

 Public transport by rail and bus is organised by the Bizkaiko Garraio Partzuergoa (Consortium of the Biscayan Transport).
 The consortium manages the Barik card, a form of electronic ticket valid across almost all public transport systems of the Bilbao metropolitan area and Biscay province, as well as some other selected services in other provinces of the Basque autonomous community.

 The mass transit rail system is divided into different networks managed by separate operators.
-Metro Bilbao, established in 1995, operates two underground lines with some overground sections (Line 1 and Line 2).
+The Bilbao metro, established in 1995, operates two underground lines with some overground sections (Line 1 and Line 2).
 These two lines connect the metropolitan area following the estuary on both sides, starting in Etxebarri in the south all the way to Plentzia and Santurtzi by the coast.
-Line 1 was built following largely the same route as the Bilbao-Las Arenas railway, which was still active by the time the Metro system opened in 1995 and since has been replaced by it.
+Line 1 was built following largely the same route as the Bilbao-Las Arenas railway, which was still active by the time the Metro system opened in 1995 and has since been replaced by it.
 The metro system stations were designed by Norman Foster.
-Line 3 of metro is operated by Euskotren Trena, which also operates the regional services to Durango and Eibar as well as a commuter rail line that connects the centre of Bilbao with Lezama and the Txorierri valley.
+Line 3 of the metro is operated by Euskotren Trena, which also operates the regional services to Durango and Eibar as well as a commuter rail line that connects the centre of Bilbao with Lezama and the Txorierri valley.
 This third line of metro was inaugurated on 8 April 2017 and is expected to be extended to the airport in the near future.
 Projects for a fourth and fifth line exist and are currently being studied.

+Renfe operates four commuter-rail lines in a system separate from the metro under the Cercanías brand and are collectively known as Cercanías Bilbao.
+The four lines operated under the Cercanías name operate largely overground and travel larger distances than the metro system, reaching municipalities outside of the metropolitan area such as Muskiz or even outside of the Biscay province, like Amurrio.
+The four lines start in either the Bilbao-Abando or the Bilbao-Concordia railway stations.